The Writer's Corner

 pooled their resources and shared one.

 enjoyed this time with his father and secretly hoped that North Fork

-would never be able to afford its own preacher; he would not
+would never be able to afford its own preacher; he would not want to

-except for the misery of having to wear a tie – didn’t mind going to church one
+the misery of having to wear a tie – didn’t mind going to church one

 Sunday each month.

 As much as he enjoyed the activities of Sunday, Mark detested

 Saturday nights.
 Why?
 Saturday night was bath night!
 He had always

-considered the bath itself an aggravation, but ever since he
+considered the bath itself an aggravation, but ever since he grew

-bath.
-In his opinion, baths were purely a waste of time!
+opinion, baths were purely a waste of time!

 the barn.
 This meant waiting for a pot of water to heat up on the

 stove, pouring it into the water bucket, and then waiting for